Marcus Semien Player Props: Rangers vs. Giants

 - Semien leads Texas in slugging percentage (.462) thanks to 49 extra-base hits.

-- Among qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 38th and he is 51st in slugging.
+- Among qualified batters in baseball, he ranks 28th in batting average, 38th in on-base percentage, and 50th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.